 COMMENT: This is a concurrent enrollment course.
 In addition to high school credit, students will earn 2.0 college credits at NICC.
 One pair of safety glasses and other required safety apparel will be provided.
 A fee may be assessed for material consumed.
+Contact your school counselor and/or the admissions office of the postsecondary institution you plan to attend for more information on the transferability of the credits.

-BASIC GAS METAL ARC WELDING NICC Concurrent College Class (WEL:433)
+BASIC GAS METAL ARC WELDING

+NICC Concurrent College Class (WEL:433)